Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/01/de-mystifying-linq.md

 }
 ```

-The methods inside the class *can* be generic, which is absolutely fundamental here is we want our extension methods to work on lots of types, including ones we haven’t yet created.
+The methods inside the class *can* be generic, which is absolutely fundamental here as we want our extension methods to work on lots of types, including ones we haven’t yet created.

 The first argument in the extension method should be the `IEnumerable` we are going to operate over.